t3-innovation-network/LinkedCreds-Author/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+### Enabling Login with NextAuth and Google Drive Integration

+Set `NEXT_PUBLIC_GOOGLE_CLIENT_ID` and `NEXT_PUBLIC_GOOGLE_CLIENT_SECRET` in .env.local from a Google Cloud project with Drive integration and test user enabled.
+If you don't already have access to this, follow these steps starting at https://console.cloud.google.com/:

+* Create a new project from project menu, open the new project
+* Open Main Menu (upper-left) -> APIs & Services -> Library
+* Open "Google Drive API" in center card view, then click "Enable" button
+* Open "Oauth consent screen" in left menu, click "get started"
+* Enter App name, User support email, pick Audience -> External, ..., create
+* Under "Test users" click "+ Add users" and add your Gmail account
+* Open "Clients" in left menu, add Web Application type
+* Add `http://localhost:3000` to "Authorized JavaScript origins"
+* Add `http://localhost:3000/api/auth/callback/google` to "Authorized Redirect URIs"
+* Copy the "Client ID" and "Client secret" to the variables in `.env.local`

+### Custom Font

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+### Setting up Google Cloud Project with Drive Integration

+Create a project

 ## Learn More